 If we had a keen vision and feeling of ordinary human life, it would be like hearing the grass grow and the squirrel’s heart beat, and we should die of that roar which lies on the other side of silence.
 [Quoted in Margot Waddell’s Inside Lives, p.41, in the context of “Defences Against Pain”, as Eliot also says ” perhaps our frames could hardly bear much of it”.

 We also think of “wholes”, intuitively aware of an idea of the all.
 For things that are not too complicated, at a given instant the “all” is as clear an idea as that of any of its parts, we can in fact switch from one to the other.
-In other words, we also have “a thinking method” that goes from whole to parts instead of building from parts to whole, and we do not die of the experience. the simplest example is “me” a person, who is not “you” a different person, and the whole that is in every part is my DNA, as your DNA is in you.
-Should I move to particulate thinking about myself I might get into exceptionalism, or separateness, in which I am constructing my identity.
+In other words, we also have “a thinking method” that goes from whole to parts instead of building from parts to whole, and we do not die of the experience.
+The simplest example is “me” a person, who is not “you” a different person, and the whole that is in every part of me is my DNA, as your DNA is in you.
+My liver contains my DNA and therefore contains knowledge of my kidney, etc. In particulate thinking about myself, it is much more usual to find the thought is about exceptionalism, or separateness, I am unique, I am constructing my identity.
+This is a way of thought as psychological experience, rather than a biological science.
+We are in fact very accomplished at switching automatically between forms of particulate thought. these are example of what Bohm called the “explicate orders” unfloded from th implcate whole.

-One example is the architect Christopher Alexander who looked at the wholes of architectural endeavours, from them derived what he calls ‘patterns’.
+It seems more difficult to articulate the method of wholes, or find examples.
+One I have found is the architect Christopher Alexander who looked at the wholes of architectural endeavours, from them derived what he calls ‘patterns’.
 He starts from a “whole’, the function of a building, say, and finds something local, particular, over and over again, but this something is also individual, not an endless repeat.
 It contains both a “pattern” and its manifestation in a present context.
 Alexander’s patterning has the quality of undivided duality.

 Returning briefly to physics, and the universe of energy waves, brings another realization: the implicate order whole is dynamic.
 There is no sense here of Platonic Ideals, fixed out of our reach, that our minds try approximate more nearly.
 There is no final “theory of everything” to be found, as the implicate ordered whole is not fixed, it is in a dynamic state with continual interacting flows of enfolding, unfolding, of explicates, that Bohm calls holomovement.
 This name links with the concept of the hologram, a physically produced artifact that exists.
 Every point within a hologram contains the information of the whole of the object from which it was encoded.
 In other words, each point is both the whole and the part, an undivided duality, that in practice exists although it loses some of the definition of the original object.